abood6211/newcordkwiv/README.md

 ## Installation guide

-To download the theme, go on this [page][download-link], right-click, click "save as" and save it in your BetterDiscord themes folder.
+To install the theme, download [this file][download-link] and put it in your BetterDiscord themes folder.

 If you need a more detailed guide here's one for Windows and one for macOS: